Vegan Dog Food: Everything You Want To Know

 According to experts in the field, the following are a few do's and don'ts when it comes to integrating a vegan diet.

-- DON'T feed vegan or vegetarian diets to puppies and kittens.
-Also, do not feed vegan or vegetarian diets to dogs and cats you plan to breed.
-These animals need the full nutritional support of a species appropriate, meat diet.
+DON'T feed vegan or vegetarian diets to puppies.
+Also, do not feed vegan or vegetarian diets to dogs you plan to breed.
+These animals need the full nutritional support of a species-appropriate, meat diet.

-- DO consult with a veterinary nutritionist in order make sure that the vegan or vegetarian diet fulfills the necessary requirements for your dog's lifestyle.
+DO consult with a veterinary nutritionist in order to make sure that the vegan or vegetarian diet fulfills the necessary requirements for your dog's lifestyle.

-- DO schedule more frequent visits to your veterinarian for blood exams and physicals to ensure that your pup is strong and healthy.
+DO schedule more frequent visits to your veterinarian for blood exams and physicals to ensure that your pup is staying strong and healthy.

 Stay Alert and Aware of Changes